Male fertility, an important issue for couples

-- Diseases in childhood such as mumps, strong infections in the testicles, sexually transmitted diseases.
+- Diseases during childhood, such as mumps, strong infections in the testicles, and sexually transmitted diseases.

-- Drugs such as cigarettes, liquor, marijuana, cocaine, among others, are not determinants in male infertility, but can impair the mobility and exit of sperm, which alters success in a process of fertility in the couple.
+- Drugs such as cigarettes, liquor, marijuana, and cocaine, among others, are not determinants in male infertility but can impair the mobility and exit of sperm, which alters success in the fertility process in the couple.

-- An emotional side to fertility can affect man when it comes to getting pregnant, because his answer is not the same if it presents anxiety, depression and other illnesses that alter their mood.
+- An emotional side to fertility can affect a man when it comes to getting pregnant.
+His answer is different if it presents anxiety, depression, and other illnesses that alter their mood.

-The male factor shows a very important percentage, contrary to what was believed in the past.
-It is known that the man contributes 30% of the difficulties around infertility, 20% are provided by both members of the couple and the woman provides the other 50%.
-That is to say that in the middle of the problems of the infertility is present the male factor, and therefore in Inser we evaluate of entry to the man like the woman to know how its fertility is found in face to the search of a new pregnancy.
+The male factor shows a significant percentage, contrary to what was believed in the past.
+It is known that the man contributes 30% of the difficulties around infertility.
+Both members of the couple provide 20%, and the woman provides the other 50%.
+That is to say that the male factor is present in the middle of the problems of infertility.
+Therefore, in Inser, we evaluate both the man and the woman from the start to paint the complete picture to face the search for a new pregnancy.

 The treatments are determined based on the causes of infertility found in each patient.
 For that, we counteract those affecting the development and the production of sperm, and then we remove the external agents like medicines, heat, etc. After treating the causes, we can extract the sperm through a biopsy to proceed to insemination and in vitro treatments and thus achieve the pregnancy.